 Kate Batty is a very experienced criminal practitioner who is frequently instructed to both prosecute and defend in serious and high profile cases.
 She is a Grade 4 prosecutor and a member of the Rape and Serious Sexual Offences Panel.
 She was formerly a solicitor and, later, a partner in a large practice in Leeds before transferring to the Bar in 2011.
 She has been a busy trial advocate ever since.

-She is the deputy head of the criminal team in chambers and is ranked in Chambers and Partners (2019).
+She is the deputy head of the criminal team in chambers and is ranked in Chambers and Partners (2019) and Legal 500 (2020).

 Kate has significant experience of conducting complex and serious cases, including homicide, serious violence, drugs and fraud conspiracies, sexual offences and regulatory crime.

-She has spent a large proportion of 2017 and 2018 prosecuting in Operation Tendersea, a complex and high profile Child Sexual Exploitation case involving multiple vulnerable complainants and multiple defendants – https://www.bbc.co.uk/news/uk-england-45918845
+She has spent a large proportion of 2017 and 2020 prosecuting in Operation Tendersea, a complex and high profile Child Sexual Exploitation case involving multiple vulnerable complainants and multiple defendants.
+There have been a total of 6 trials within the operation and Kate has been led junior in 3 and leading junior in 3. https://www.bbc.co.uk/news/uk-england-45918845

 “Brilliant with clients.
 Appropriately tough and tactically savvy.
 Particularly good at dealing with sensitive cases” – instructing solicitor.